 “for one week.”
 The prophetic “weeks” in Daniel are weeks of years, that is, seven years.
 This describes the duration of the Great Tribulation; seven years.
 The natural and supernatural disasters spoken of in the book of Revelation begin to unfold when or soon after the covenant is made between Israel and the Antichrist.

 But in the middle of the “week,” in the middle of the seven years, thus after 3 ½ years, the Antichrist will begin to fully exercise his satanic power and oppress God’s people.
 For example, here in Daniel 9:27 we see he will cause sacrifices and offerings to God to cease being made.
-The last half of the Great Tribulation, the 3 ½ years when the Antichrist is fully exercising his power, will be very hard for anyone who believes, and that time period is described in four different ways: half of the “week,” 42 months, 1260 days, and “a time, times, and half a time.”
+The last half of the Great Tribulation, the 3 ½ years when the Antichrist is fully exercising his power, will be very difficult for anyone who believes because believers will be relentlessly persecuted, and that time period is described in four different ways: half of the “week” of years, 42 months, 1260 days, and “a time, times, and half a time.”
 The description, “a time, times, and half a time” would not be clear if it were not for the other time periods that describe it, but because of those other descriptions we can see the phrase means, “a time [a year], times [two years] and half a time [1/2 year] for a total of 3 ½ years.

 The description “42 months” occurs in Revelation 13:4-5 and describes the time when the dragon, Satan, gives power to the “beast,” the Antichrist, for 42 months, which is 3 ½ years.
 That same time period is described in Daniel 7:25, which says believers will be handed over to the antichrist for “a time, times and half a time.”